Victqr/Ubuntu-linux-Dashboard/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Contact
-For any questions or feedback, feel free to contact [Your Name](mailto:your.email@example.com).
+For any questions or feedback, feel free to contact me.